Home 1999-2001 2002-3 2004-6 2007 2008 2009 2010 2011

 Jackets

-• My latest jacket is a large Berghaus High Trails I Jacket IA, which I brought for £199.00 in early November.
-This jacket is quite nice, and is a snugger fit than my Foraker jacket, and it also seems to perform better than the Foraker in wet conditions (it should be noted that my Foraker jacket is now quite old and worn, and hence this may not be a fair comparison.
+• My favourite jacket is a large Berghaus High Trails I Jacket IA, which I have used since 2004.
+This jacket is a snugger fit than my Foraker jacket, and it also performs better than the Foraker in wet conditions (it should be noted that my Foraker jacket is now quite old and worn, and hence this may not be a fair comparison.
 I use Granger's Extreme Cleaner Plus and Extreme Synthetic water-repellent spray to wash the coat.

-• My most recent boots were four pairs of Scarpa Trek 2, size Euro 46, which I wore on the coastal walk.
+• During my coastal walk, I got through five pairs of Scarpa Trek 2, size Euro 46.
 These were very good boots, and each pair lasted for 1,500 to 1,600 miles before the soles began to wear out unevenly due to my unusual gait.

-• To protect my feet from shocks, I put Sorbothane Shock Stopper insoles inside my boots - typically these last around 2,000 miles before wearing out, or longer than the lifetime of a pair of boots.
+• To protect my feet from shocks, I used to use Sorbothane insoles inside my boots - typically these lasted around 2,000 miles before wearing out, or longer than the lifetime of a pair of boots.
+Since then I have moved onto alternative products from Superfeet, but there is not much practical difference between the two as far as I can tell.

 GPS